 Closing the building is a complex security procedure begun fifteen minutes in advance of actual closing time.
 Warning bells at 15 minutes before the hour signal the beginning of the closing process.
 Patrons should charge out any materials they wish to take with them at this time.

 Proper identification is required each time a patron wishes to use a classified document.
 Upon signing for such materials, the borrower assumes responsibility for their protection under AFI 31-401.
 Patrons may use the East Wing Document Reading Room to review classified documents.
 Classified documents must be returned in person to the Document Loan Desk.
 Wait for their discharge by the assistant to insure that your responsibility is cleared.
-Consult MSFRIC's Chief of Administration & Security on all matters related to classified library materials.
+Consult MSFRIC's Chief of Administration & Security on all matters related to classified center materials.

 This desk, located down the hall from the Security Office, is where classified and unclassified documents may be obtained.